They say “the shortest distance between two points is a straight line.”

 FluentU has many blog posts and resources for surrounding yourself with English.
 You can find posts about good English movies to watch, where to find a speaking partner online, and even more tips on how to make English a part of your everyday life.

-One great site for subscribing to English-language magazines is Magazine Line.
+A great site for subscribing to English-language magazines is Magazine Line.
 Not only do they have a large selection of magazines for all kinds of interests, but you can get discounted (lowered) prices, so you don’t have to spend too much on quality reading material.

 2. The Classroom Method